TL;DR

 | Gaps | Frequent | Rare |

 Single-source is cheaper per record but leaves more gaps.
 Waterfall costs more but delivers more complete data.
+For a detailed look at how single-source tools like ZoomInfo and Apollo compare, see our best waterfall enrichment tools guide.

 Waterfall vs. parallel multi-source

 Some systems query all providers simultaneously, then merge results.
+This parallel data aggregation approach differs from waterfall in key ways.

 | Aspect | Parallel | Waterfall |